Top 22 Examples of New Product Release Emails (2026)

 12. Peerlist Inbox

-Peerlist is a professional social network for people in tech—developers, product managers, founders, and investors, with a LinkedIn feel.
-Recently, Peerlist launched a messaging feature users can use to DM their peers on the platform.
+Peerlist is a professional social network for people in tech—developers, product managers, founders, and investors.
+Recently, Peerlist launched a messaging feature so that users can DM their peers on the platform.

 There are three things this update email gets right: